Working for us

 - Unless otherwise stated, all posts advertised here are full-time and are based in Perth.
 Full-time means working 37.5 hours weekly during Monday to Friday inclusive (there is a flexible working scheme).

-- All employees, unless they opt out, are automatically enrolled in a contributory pension plan (to which the company also contributes 3% of qualifying earnings).
+- All employees, unless they opt out, are automatically enrolled in a contributory pension plan (to which the company currently contributes 5% of qualifying earnings).

 - There is a scheme for providing financial support for long-term distance learning courses.

 - Holiday entitlement is 29 days annually, including four company fixed days (two at Christmas and two at New Year), rising to 34 days after 3 years’ service.

 - Occasional travel may be required, e.g. for training or to conferences or to clients’ offices in the UK or abroad (typically mainland Europe).
 This is a key requirement for all posts.

 - An ideal background is a degree in science or humanities and either relevant publishing experience or a postgraduate publishing qualification.
 Relevant experience means experience gained in an editorial, design, production or technology environment, preferably with an STM or humanities publisher.

 - We are an equal opportunities employer.
 We welcome applications from all suitably qualified persons regardless of age, disability, gender reassignment, race, religion or belief, sex, sexual orientation, marriage or civil partnership status, or pregnancy or maternity status.

 - We do not accept applications submitted by or sent via recruitment agencies.